jkoudys/concrete5-LazyUserMigrate/README.md

 concrete5 Lazy User Migrate
 =========================

 Quick and simple way to export your concrete5 users from one site and import them into another.
 Intended primarily for in-place migrations.
-Supports password migrations for same-salt instances, and user attributes.
+Supports password migrations for same-salt instances, user attributes, and user groups.

 Description
 -----------